Mazda MX-5 - **Starting Price**: Around £15,000

 1. **Basic Trim (The Classic)**:

 - The heart and soul of the Barchetta—the basic trim level.
-It's like that timeless espresso you order at your favorite café.
+It's like that timeless espresso you order at your favourite café.
 Simple, unpretentious, and utterly delightful.

 - In this trim, you get the essentials: black leather or fabric seats (because comfort matters), steel wheels (because sometimes simplicity wins), and a sense of adventure.
 No frills, just wind-in-your-hair goodness.